-- Fair value of investment properties The estimate of fair value of investment properties is the most critical accounting estimate to the Company.
+Fair value of investment properties - The estimate of fair value of investment • properties is the most critical accounting estimate to the Company.
 An external appraiser estimates the fair value of investment properties annually.
 The fair value of investment properties is based on the nature, location and condition of the specific asset.
 The fair value of investment properties represents an estimate of the price that would be made in an arm's length transaction between knowledgeable, willing parties.
 The Company operates in the emerging real estate market of Mongolia, which given its current economic and industry conditions, has an increased inherent risk given the lack of reliable and comparable market information.
-At December 31, 2012, the unrealized loss on fair value adjustment was \$2,697,212 (Gain of \$5,740,919 2011).
-During the first quarter of 2013, there was a fair value adjustment gain relating to a property that was not available for use at year end and thus was recorded at the lower of cost and market, but adjusted during the first quarter of 2013 as the property became available for use. - Valuation of insurance contract liabilities The estimate of the ultimate liability arising from claims made under insurance contracts is another critical accounting estimate.
+At December 31, 2012, the unrealized loss on fair value adjustment was \$2,697,212 (Gain of \$5,740,919 - 2011) of which \$1,206,876 was an impairment for investment properties classified as prepaid deposits as the Company had not secured the final titles of these properties at year end.
+The remaining fair value adjustment of \$1,490,336 relates to properties with full titles.
+During the first quarter of 2013, there was a fair value adjustment gain of \$1,136,125 relating to a property that was not available for use at year end and thus was recorded at the lower of cost and market, but adjusted during the first quarter of 2013 as the property became available for use.
+During the second quarter of 2013, there were no fair value adjustments done as it was determined by Management that the prices of the Company's property portfolio were relatively stable.

+• Valuation of insurance contract liabilities - The estimate of the ultimate liability arising from claims made under insurance contracts is another critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the liability that the Company will ultimately pay for such claims.
 The ultimate cost of claims liabilities is estimated by using a range of standard actuarial claims projection techniques in accordance with Canadian accepted actuarial practice.
-At March 31, 2013, the insurance contract liabilities totalled \$2,544,441 (\$566,084 Q1 2012). - Accuracy of share based compensation expense The estimate of the ultimate expense arising from share based compensation plans is another critical accounting estimate.
+At June 30, 2013, the insurance contract liabilities totalled \$2,617,966 (\$369,742 - Q2 2012).

+• Accuracy of share based compensation expense - The estimate of the ultimate expense arising from share based compensation plans is another critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the share based compensation expense recorded by the Company.
-The ultimate expense is estimated by using a number of key assumptions such as the expected volatility of the share price, the dividends expected on the shares, the risk-free interest rate for the expected life of the option and future forfeiture rates.
-For the quarter ending March 31, 2013, the cost of the share based payments totalled \$626,874 (\$390,199 Q1 2012). - Operating environment of the Company Mongolia displays many characteristics of an emerging market including relatively high inflation and interest rates.
+The ultimate expense is estimated by using a number of key assumptions such as the expected volatility of the share price, the dividends expected on the shares, the risk-free interest rate for the expected life of the options and future forfeiture rates.
+For the quarter ending June 30, 2013, the cost of the share based payments totalled \$306,369 (\$390,199 - Q2 2012).

+• Operating environment of the Company - Mongolia displays many characteristics of an emerging market including relatively high inflation and interest rates.
 The tax and customs legislation in Mongolia is subject to varying interpretations and frequent changes.
 The future economic performance of Mongolia is tied to the continuing demand from China and continuing high global prices for commodities as well as being dependent upon the effectiveness of economic, financial and monetary measures undertaken by the Government of Mongolia together with tax, legal, regulatory and political developments.
 Management is unable to predict all developments that could have an impact on the Mongolian economy and consequently what effect, if any, they could have on the future financial position of the Company.